Jaguar Racing: 2016–17 season

-On 19 August 2016, it was announced that Jaguar would bring A1 GP champion Adam Carroll, Le Mans champion Harry Tincknell and 2012 and 2014 GP3 champions Mitch Evans and Alex Lynn to the pre-season test at Donington Park, with plans for a team launch on 8 September 2016.
-Carroll and Evans were subsequently signed to the team and Panasonic was named as the team's main sponsor.
-Lear Corporation, who used to support Jaguar in their Formula One campaign, were announced as the secondary sponsor.
-In October 2016, Gorillaz guitarist Noodle became Jaguar's global ambassador, following a commercial that shows her driving in an electric open-wheeled car, before getting out and saying the experience could be improved.

-For the 2016–17 season, Jaguar would finish 10th in Teams' Championship, with the best result being a double points finish of 4th and 8th at the 2017 Mexico City ePrix.
+Jaguar made their debut in the 2016–17 season, replacing the folded Trulli GP.
+The team signed A1 GP champion Adam Carroll and 2012 GP3 champions Mitch Evans as its drivers.
+Jaguar finished 10th in the Teams' Championship, with the best result being a double points finish of 4th and 8th at the 2017 Mexico City ePrix.
 Carroll along with Andretti's Robin Frijns were the only two drivers to finish all 12 races of the season.

 2017–18 season

 Prior to the season, Jaguar entered a multi-year partnership with GKN.
 A new sponsorship deal with Viessmann was also announced.
 In an effort to boost its chances at good results, Jaguar signed Nelson Piquet Jr., the series' inaugural Drivers' Champion.
 Piquet had the option to stay with his previous employer NIO, but chose not to as a performance clause allowed him to exit the team.
 Evans was retained to partner Piquet, who replaced Carroll.
 Ho-Pin Tung remained with the team for another season as a reserve driver.
 At the season's first event in Hong Kong, Jaguar scored points in both of the weekend's races and took their first podium in the series when Mitch Evans was moved up to third following a post race disqualification of Daniel Abt.
 The team used Paul di Resta and Pietro Fittipaldi for a rookie test held in Marrakesh which followed the 2018 Marrakesh ePrix.
 At the Zürich ePrix, Evans claimed the team's maiden pole position.

 Jaguar would finish 6th in Teams' Championship, with the best result being Evans' inherited third place in the second race of the 2017 Hong Kong ePrix.
 The team managed three double points finishes throughout the season.
 Both drivers finished in top 10 of the Drivers' Championship – Evans was seventh, while Piquet ended the season at ninth place.
 Piquet, however, also had the most retirements out of all drivers who competed in the season – he missed the chequered flag five times.